 Our view

-The Trans Pyrenees is one of the most well-known cycling challenges in Europe: a self-supported, ultra-distance cycling event which takes the form of a 1,100 kilometre route (25,000m of climbing) from the Mediterranean to the Atlantic coast.
+The Trans Pyrenees is one of the most well-known cycling challenges in Europe: a self-supported, ultra-distance cycling event which takes the form of a 1,048 kilometre route (27,000m of climbing) from the Atlantic Coast to the Mediterranean – the 2024 event taking the reverse of the 2023 version of the race.
 It includes some of the most mythical and challenging cols in the Pyrenees such as the Pailhères, Peyresourde, Tourmalet, Luz-Ardiden, Aubisque and Marie Blanque.

 This is not a traditional sportive as it takes the form of a self-supported, bike packing challenge where all competitors have to follow the official route and find their own food and drinks.

 Note: this is a different event to the new 1,500km self-supported Trans Pyrenees event run by the same team as the Transcontinental Race.
-That route goes from the Bay of Biscay to the Balearic Sea and back again.
+That route goes from the Bay of Biscay to the Balearic Sea and back again – both are great options for multi day cycling events 2024.

 Conclusion